Marie-Aude Murail: Biography

-Even though her readers, who have quite grown up in twenty years, often ask her about Emilien, Martine-Marie or Nils, Murail now changes time and space with each novel.
-Although the teen age and its tricks are still at the very heart of her books, family, social and political considerations now find their way into her work.
+Even though her readers, who have grown up in twenty years, often ask her about Emilien, Martine-Marie or Nils, Murail now changes time and space with each novel.
+Although the teen age and its tricks are still at the heart of her books, family, social and political considerations now find their way into her work.
 She now uses the strength of experience and current events, whether the topic is undocumented children and the necessarily enshrined school system ("Vive la République!," 2005), or a company and a kindergarten being submitted to the same imperatives of « globalisation » and « working more » ("Papa et maman sont dans un bateau," spring 2009), yet never being short of humor.
 Despite the seriousness of the issues in question, her « dramatic pedagogy of life » is neither bleak nor heavy : Murail thinks a fictional work intended for children has no need of sad endings.
 She sincerely thinks that it would be malpractice.
 This might be the writer's only ethical principle, driven by her characters' lives and the dynamics they imprint on her writing.
 Thus « life, Life » are Miss Charity's very last words.